yehya-h/E-Commerce-Web-App/README.md

 # You can try this web app also by visiting this URL: https://shopandshiponlinetrading.000webhostapp.com/
 (Note that some features like email verification link might not work due to the hosting restrictions and security measures)

+## For more details, you can check the S&S_V2.pdf which contains a detailed report about this project.